legluondunet/MyLittleLutrisScripts/Doom - The Ultimate/README.md

-# DOOM - The Ultimate - GZDoom and Brutal Doom mod
+# DOOM - The Ultimate - Brutal Doom mod - GZDoom

 ### Description:
 This script will facilitate you install of this game on Linux OS: